Power transfer unit

-In aviation, a power transfer unit (PTU) is a device that transfers hydraulic power from one of an aircraft's hydraulic systems to another in the event that second system has failed or been turned off.
+In aviation, a power transfer unit (PTU) is a device that transfers hydraulic power from one of an aircraft's hydraulic systems to another in the event that the other system has failed or been turned off.

 The PTU is used when, for example, there is right hydraulic system pressure but no left hydraulic system pressure.
 In this example, the PTU transfers hydraulic power from the right hydraulic system to the left hydraulic system.
 A PTU consists of a hydraulic motor paired with a hydraulic pump via a shaft.